molofgarb/ytdl-GUI/README.md

 # Notes
 - To run the program for debugging, clone the git repository and, from the project root, run `ytdl-GUI/ytdl-GUI.py --debug`.

 - All links that yt-dlp supports are supported by this program, since this program uses yt-dlp's module.
-For more information on what sites are supported, see the
+For more information on what sites are supported, see the supportedsites document which can be accessed through the Info window.

 - The default directory for downloaded files is the directory that the executable is run within.

-- You can compile the program to make your
+- You can run `make` on a local copy of the repository to compile an executable that will run on your system

 # Why?
 I made this mostly for fun, but also to do a little experimentation with tkinter.
 I also make youtube videos occasionally, so I wanted something quick and lightweight to use for my occasional video downloads.
 There are a few other yt-dlp GUI programs that are much nicer than mine, so if you're looking for a more functionality, you should check those out.